Local Rules for First District Court of Appeals

 2. No later than 14 days prior to the date on which oral argument will be heard, the court shall make available to the parties the names of the judges assigned to the three-judge panel that will hear the case.
 This information will be posted on the court's website, and it will also be made available upon inquiry to the court.
 Any changes to the panel shall be immediately posted on the court's website and made available to any person making inquiry of the court.

 C. Time allowed for oral argument.
 Oral argument shall be limited to 15 minutes per side.
+This time limit applies to all appeals, including cases on the regular calendar, cases involving cross-appeals, and cases in which there are multiple appellants or multiple appellees.
 The court may enlarge the time for oral argument either upon its own initiative or upon good cause shown in a written motion filed within the time provided for filing the brief.
 If the court enlarges the time for oral argument, it shall notify counsel or the party, if unrepresented, of the time set.

 D. Order and content of oral argument; waiver.
 With leave of court, counsel or the party, if unrepresented, may waive oral argument, but the court will hear argument from other counsel or the party, if unrepresented.
 A request to waive oral argument may be made no earlier than 30 days, but no later than three days, before the date set for oral argument.